 BARN Interim Year (2020)

-In the midst of the pandemic, we were delighted to receive an offer of emergency funding from the Esmée Fairbairn Foundation.
+During the pandemic, we were delighted to receive an offer of emergency funding from the Esmée Fairbairn Foundation.
 This, in turn, enabled us to create our own modest emergency fund for Somerset’s theatre-making community.
-In partnership with Theatre Orchard, we were able to support individuals who weren’t eligible or hadn’t received funding from other emergency funds.

 The fund also enabled us to sponsor Emma Bettridge to become a member of the National Freelance Task Force, a collective to help ensure that the 70% of the theatre/performance workforce who are self-employed or freelance can be better represented in vital conversations about the sector’s response to the current crisis.
-This led to the creation of The Big Freelancer Report which is already informing our thinking.
+This led to the creation of The Big Freelancer Report, which is already informing our thinking.

 We also supported the One Minute Theatre Festival, a commission of 35 short films produced by Somerset theatre-makers over lockdown.